sachinsshetty/thunder-flash/docs/round_1_pitch.md

-Continous bombardment of cities in Ukraine, has made life dangerous for civilans due to unexploded bombs, causing damage from accidental contact.
+Amid Ukraine's relentless bombardment,

+ unexploded ordnance turns everyday life into a deadly gamble for civilians

+ —one wrong step, and tragedy strikes.

-I am sachin, with 15 years of software and computer vision experience.
+ I'm Sachin, with 15 years experience in software and computer vision.

-We have tackled Bomb Lense Challenge and built a solution to identify weapons and notify authorites with its location.

-This is our working demo.
-You can down the App and use it Now .
+Our team crushed the Bomb Lens Challenge by building a smart app,

+ that civilian can use to identify weapons in real-time, pinpoints their exact location via GPS, and instantly alerts authorities for safe removal.

+ Check out our live demo—download the app now and help save lives today.